 ELFT has been working closely with local Higher Education Institutions to develop a new Apprenticeship in Psychology working with people with complex mental health problems.
 This will lead to the new role of Clinical Associate in Psychology and an MSc level degree.
-ELFT will be recruiting to up to 20 apprentices who will join people from other London Trusts on the programme.
-The roles will be of interest to people who have a psychology degree and offers a new pathway to a career in psychology.
+This role is for people who hold a degree in psychology.
+This programme is not currently open to applicants but will be advertised on NHS when available.

 ELFT is one of the first NHS trusts in England to embark on these pioneering apprenticeships.
 There are 12 implementations sites.
 NHS trusts in Sheffield and Cornwall are also establishing similar pathways where the focus will be on Personality Disorder and Children’s Mental Health respectively.
 Apprentices will be employed to work in our mental health services, will receive regular supervision and training from qualified psychologists and will have one day a week at university.
 The apprenticeship will last for 18 months.
 They will be paid while they are training.